-Wireless Channel: Indicates the channel setting for the DIR-615.
+Wireless Channel: Indicates the channel setting for the DIR-625.
+By default the channel is set to 6.
 The Channel can be changed to fit the channel setting for an existing wireless network or to customize the wireless network.
-If you enable Auto Channel

-Scan, this option will be greyed out.
+If you enable Auto Channel Scan, this option will be greved out.